Skip to content

 • Hybrid by default

-Seal uses ECDSA P-256 + ML-DSA-65; Vault uses X25519 + ML-KEM-768 + AES-256-GCM.
+Seal and Sign use ECDSA P-256 + ML-DSA-65; Vault and My Vault use X25519 + ML-KEM-768 + AES-256-GCM.
 We pair classical with post-quantum on every operation so a break in either family alone never compromises the document.

 • Standards, not novelty

-We never persist the original sealed PDF.
+We never persist the original input PDF.
 Audit records contain the hash, signature bytes, TSA token, and certificate URL.
-Your customers' documents stay on their disks.
+For multi-party Sign workflows the same applies to every intermediate state; only the final sealed PDF is retained for sender retrieval.

 • Encrypted at rest — Vault

-Vault envelopes live in S3 encrypted with AES-256-GCM under a per-document data key, wrapped per recipient with a hybrid KEM.
-Recipient private keys are KMS-wrapped; Enterprise can BYOK to its own HSM.
+Vault envelopes are stored as AES-256-GCM ciphertext under a per-document data key, wrapped per recipient with a hybrid KEM.
+Recipient private keys are envelope-encrypted behind a tenant-scoped hardware-backed key alias; Enterprise can BYOK to its own key-management infrastructure.

 • Public verifier, free